ropensci/rdatacite/README.md

 # rdatacite #

-`rdatacite` accesses DataCite metadata using their OAI-PMH harvester.

-You do not need an API key.

-Documentation for the DataCite OAI-PMH [here](http://oai.datacite.org/).
+`rdatacite` is an R package that provides programmatic accesses to [DataCite](http://datacite.org/)'s metadata using their OAI-PMH harvester.
+The package does not require an API key.
+Documentation for the DataCite OAI-PMH is available [here](http://oai.datacite.org/).

-Documentation for OAI-PMH in general [here](http://www.openarchives.org/OAI/openarchivesprotocol.html).

-DataCite code dev on Github [here](https://github.com/datacite/OAIP).

-`rdatacite` is part of the rOpenSci project, visit http://ropensci.org to learn more.

-# Install `rdatacite` from GitHub:
+# Installing `rdatacite` from GitHub

 ```R
 install.packages("devtools")